-Built in 1972, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #816) as the YTB 816 (Campti) for the United States Navy.
+Built in 1972, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #816) as the YTB-816 (Campti) for the United States Navy.

-She was stricken from the Navy List on the 9th of November 1999.
-The tug was sold by Defense Reutilization and Marketing Service (DRMS) on the 27th September 2000 to Hartley Marine Services of Boothbay Harbor, Maine.
-Where she was renamed as the Seguin.
+On November 9th, 1999 she was stricken from the Naval Register.
+And, the tug was sold by Defense Reutilization and Marketing Service (DRMS) on the September 27th, 2000

 In 2000, she was acquired Hartley Marine Services incorporated of Boothbay Harbor, Maine.
 Where the tug was renamed as the Seguin.

 In 2013, Hartley Marine Services Incorporated was acquired by Winslow Marine Incorporated of Southport, Maine.
 Where the tug retained her name.

 In 2014, the tug was acquired by Foreign Interests.
 However, the tug was abandoned by the new owners in Florida.
 Her current, and or final disposition is unknown.